ibm-security-verify/webauthn-relying-party-server-swift/README.md

-# IBM Security Verify WebAuthn Relying Party Server for Swift
+# IBM Verify WebAuthn Relying Party Server for Swift

-The IBM Security Verify WebAuthn Relying Party Server for Swift is based on the [Vapor](https://vapor.codes) framework and exposes endpoints that proxies OAuth and FIDO2 requests to IBM Security Verify from web and mobile clients.
+The IBM Verify WebAuthn Relying Party Server for Swift is based on the [Vapor](https://vapor.codes) framework and exposes endpoints that proxies OAuth and FIDO2 requests to IBM Verify from web and mobile clients.

 ### Getting started